UbaidullahTanoli/CNN/README.md

 # CNN

 This project focuses on the predictive power of a CNN on Medical (Chest X-ray images) dataset to accurately classify an image as normal or not.
 This is part of a larger project which combines CNN and LLM to learn from images and the corresponding medical reports of the same patient to make highly accurate binary classification.
+In this project, the whole CNN was trained.
 This project serves as a baseline to compare CNN+LLM.

 ## Data